verimad/verium/doc/readme-qt.rst

     make

     cd ../..
-    qmake vericoin-qt.pro
+    qmake verium-qt.pro
     make

-Alternatively, run Qt Creator and open the `vericoin-qt.pro` file.
+Alternatively, run Qt Creator and open the `verium-qt.pro` file.

    You may need to install libGL in some Linux environments:

    sudo apt-get install libglu1-mesa-dev -y

-An executable named `vericoin-qt` will be built.
+An executable named `verium-qt` will be built.

 Windows